r-simmer/simmer/README.md

   run(until=120, parallel=2)
 ```

-### Optional events
+### Optional activities

 The *branch method* introduces the possibility of introducing probability in whether or not to include a branch in a trajectory.
-The following example shows how a trajectory can be build with a 50-50 chance for the arrival to undergo the second *time-out event*.
+The following example shows how a trajectory can be build with a 50-50 chance for the arrival to undergo the second *time-out activity*.

 ```r